Are you seeking a career at an intelligence agency where you can contribute and make a difference to the security of Australia?

 How to apply

-• an up-to-date CV, no more than two pages in length.
+• A current CV, no more than two pages in length.

 All employment decisions and selection processes at ASIO are based on merit principles and candidates must be prepared to undergo various selection stages.